alexwforsythe/tmux-which-key/README.md

 ##### @tmux-which-key-xdg-enable

 Changes the location of configuration and init files to use XDG directories.
-By default, these paths are used instead of this plugin's installation
+By default, these paths will be used instead of this plugin's installation
 directory:

 - `$XDG_CONFIG_HOME/tmux/plugins/tmux-which-key/config.yaml`